UCB-MIDS/w241/week_11/yoga_mississippi_banks_did.md

     ## [1] 28.55978

-Which piece of this regression is contains the causal inforation? **The third coefficient** that is the interaction between the group and time.
+Which piece of this regression is contains the causal information? **The third coefficient** that is the interaction between the group and time.

 What then is estimated in the second coefficient?
 That’s the change over time, in the control group.

-# Comparsion
+# Comparison

 What would we have estimated as the (incorrect) causal effect if we had not used the difference in differences estimator?